 On the whole, early reaction has been fairly balanced, as this site maintained by the Guardian shows.
 But the substance of the White Paper has been described by some commentators as a further move towards the commodification of higher education.
 I’m not sure I necessarily see it that way.
 Rather, the British government is presenting higher education as part of a new competitive environment, in which institutions compete for students and the resources they bring, and with each other and with new entrants (many of them private and for-profit).

 The question that this poses is whether such competition will prompt excellence and innovation, or whether its impact will be less desirable.
 For example, will new private teaching institutions raise the overall pedagogical game as the government anticipates, or will they merely produce commercial advantage for the new players?
 Could leading global news organisations – the New York Times being the latest one that is making such a move – introduce something innovative and interesting?
 Or might this be just a corporate land grab that won’t add anything to higher education innovation and quality?

 In fairness we probably have to say that the jury is out.
 The government is presenting its ideas as being about institutional responsiveness to student interests (which some students might find hard to recognise given the new fees régime) – will they also be able to prompt educational excellence?
 What makes at least this commentator sceptical about that outcome is that the White Paper is focused primarily on process and resources, rather than on pedagogy and scholarship.
 Chapter 2 of the document does address teaching excellence, but places it mainly in the context of contact hours and course information.
 In the end though it is the content and method of teaching, and the link between student learning and staff scholarship, that determine excellence.
 They are more important even than money, or at least they come before money in higher education planning.
-And for reforms to work, that must be understood.Explore posts in the same categories: higher education
+And for reforms to work, that must be understood.higher education